romaneriksen/IN3110/README.md

 Repository showcasing the mandatory assignements in the class IN3110 – Problem Solving with High-Level Languages.

-The assignment folders contains a description describing how the assignment is to be solved including the solution to the assignment.

 ## Assignment1
   - First git repository